solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 ### Setting Up Your Deployer Address

-The deployer address is the the one you'll use to broadcast the transactions deploying the proposal contracts.
+The deployer address is the one used to broadcast the transactions deploying the proposal contracts.
 Ensure your deployer address has enough funds from the faucet to cover deployment costs on the testnet.
 We prioritize security when it comes to private key management.
 To avoid storing the private key as an environment variable, we use Foundry's cast tool.
+Ensure cast address is same as Deployer address.

 If you're missing a wallet in `~/.foundry/keystores/`, create one by executing: